xiangfei2017/Riemann/README.md

 *Note: Details of the BSD 3-Clause license for NumPy, PyTorch and Pillow can be found on their official websites.*

-## 许可证
+## License

-本项目采用BSD 3-Clause许可证。详见LICENSE文件。
+This project adopts the BSD 3-Clause license.
+See the LICENSE file for details.

-## 贡献指南
+## Contribution Guidelines

-欢迎提交Issue和Pull Request！在贡献代码前，请确保所有贡献都符合项目的编码标准，并通过所有测试。
+Welcome to submit Issues and Pull Requests!
+Before contributing code, please ensure all contributions comply with the project's coding standards and pass all tests.

-## 联系方式
+## Contact Information

-作者: Fei Xiang
+Author: Fei Xiang
-邮箱: xfeix@outlook.com
+Email: xfeix@outlook.com
 Gitee: https://gitee.com/xfcode2021